HISPlayer/UnitySamples/hisplayer-meta-advance-sample.md

 Setting **"Plugins folder"** will create **mainTemplate.gradle** and **gradleTemplate.properties** in your ProjectRoot\Assets\Plugins\Android.
 Please make sure you use the correct **mainTemplate.gradle** that is generated from our SDK.
 If you need to modify it, please make sure the dependencies and configurations from HISPlayer SDK's mainTemplate.gradle exist in your modified gradle file.

-## Import HISPlayer Meta Quest OVROverlay Sample
+## Import HISPlayer Meta Quest Advance Sample
-Please, download the sample here: [**HISPlayer Meta Quest OVROverlay Sample**](https://downloads.hisplayer.com/Unity/AllPlatforms/HISPlayer_MetaQuest_OVROverlay_Sample.unitypackage) (no need to download it if you have received it in the email).
+Please, download the sample here: [**HISPlayer Meta Quest SDK Sample**](https://downloads.hisplayer.com/Unity/AllPlatforms/HISPlayer_MetaQuest_OVROverlay_Sample.unitypackage) (no need to download it if you have received it in the email).

 Before using the sample, please make sure you have followed the above requirements to set-up your Unity project for Oculus and HISPlayer SDK.
 To use the sample, please follow these steps :
   - Set up the Meta XR All-in-One environment
   - Import HISPlayer SDK
-  - Import HISPlayer Meta Quest OVROverlay Sample
+  - Import HISPlayer Meta Quest SDK Sample
-  - Open Assets/HISPlayerMetaQuestSample/Scenes/HISPlayerOVROverlaySample.unity
+  - Open Assets/HISPlayerMetaQuestSample/Scenes/HISPlayerMetaQuestSDKSample.unity
   - Import TextMeshPro
   - If you received a license key from HISPlayer, input the license key through the Inspector Unity window: **StreamController GameObject > HISPlayerSample component > License Key**
   - Open File > Build Settings > Add Open Scenes